US Formally Quits Paris Agreement As Election Hangs In Balance - UrduPoint

 However, a report last month by the group America's Pledge found that even without help from Washington, action from these groups would still make it possible for the US to cut emissions by 37 percent by 2030.

+"There is a growing coalition of nations committed to achieving carbon neutrality by mid-century," UN spokesman Stephane Dujarric said Wednesday, citing recent commitments by South Korea and Japan.

+"Our support, our belief in the need for strong and active Paris Agreement remains unchanged," he added.

-"The easy part, relatively speaking, is to send a notification to the UN that the United States intends to rejoin the Paris Agreement," Andrew Light, a climate advisor to former president Barack Obama, told AFP.
+Such a notification would be "the easy part," Andrew Light, a climate advisor to former president Barack Obama, told AFP.

 The US will still be "outside the conversation" when Britain and the UN host a climate summit on December 12, the fifth anniversary of Paris, but poised to re-engage.